Ritwick01/College-Help/README.md

 # IHCI-Project
-IHCI-Project for DES102 course undertaken under Dr. Rajiv Ratn Shah Our aim was to develop a community-driven platform for resource sharing and provides for students to access appropriate and crucial advice/information from seniors.
+IHCI-Project for DES102 course undertaken under Dr. Rajiv Ratn Shah. <br>
+Our aim was to develop a community-driven platform for resource sharing and provides for students to access appropriate and crucial advice/information from seniors.

 ## High Fidelity Prototype